 - 1. To produce graduates with understanding and competence in the breadth of scientific psychology; - 2.
 To produce graduates with understanding and competence in planning, conducting, evaluating and disseminating research; - 3.
 To produce graduates with understanding and competence in the practice of clinical psychology; - 4.
 To produce graduates with understanding and competence in issues of cultural and individual diversity; and - 5.
 To produce graduates with an identity as a professional psychologist and scientist-practitioner.

 II.
 CLINICAL FACULTY

-Brief backgrounds on the Clinical Faculty are provided below.
-For additional information, including representative publications, please visit the CPTP webpage: http://psychology.unl.edu/clinical-psychology-training-program/.
+The Clinical Faculty are listed below.
+For additional information, including links to faculty lab webpages, please visit the CPTP webpage: https://psychology.unl.edu/clinical-psychology-training-program/core-faculty.

 Core Clinical Faculty